-The Role of the General Volunteer 3
+The Role of the General Volunteer

-Why Are General Volunteers Important to the Success of Medical Missions?
+Why Are General Volunteers Important to the Success of Me dical Missions?
 3

-Our Approach 3
+Our Approach

-Attending a Medical Mission as a Family 4
+Attending a Medical Mission as a Family Error!
+Bookmark not defined.

-Assignments 4
+Assignments

-Examples of General Volunteer Assignments 4
+Examples of General Volunteer Assignments

-Special Projects 5
+Special Projects

 The Surgery Center Experience 5

-Surgery Center General Volunteer Roles 6
+Surgery Center General Volunteer Roles

-The NPH Ranch Experience 8
+The NPH Ranch Experience

-NPH Ranch General Volunteer Roles C
+NPH Ranch General Volunteer Roles 9

-Meals 10
+Meals